-- The biggest disadvantage to using Levetiracetam is the three times a day dosing which is often inconvenient.
-The other disadvantage of using Levetiracetam until now was the cost which has decreased now that a generic formulation is available.
+- The biggest disadvantage to using Levetiracetam is the three times a day dosing, which is often inconvenient.
+The other disadvantage of using Levetiracetam until now was the cost, which has decreased due to availability of a generic formulation.

 - Giving Levetiracetam with Phenobarbital will often allow for decreased doses of Phenobarbital to be given.

 - Levetiracetam belongs to a general class of drugs known as anticonvulsants.
 Other related drugs in this class include diazepam, potassium bromide, and phenobarbital.

 - The mechanism of action of Levetiracetam is unclear, but is thought to prevent excessive synchronization of nerve engagement, thus depressing the excitability of nerves within the brain and reducing seizures.

 - Levetiracetam is quickly absorbed when given orally with a peak effect in approximately 2 hours.

 - Levetiracetam can be used alone or can be combined with another seizure control drug called Phenobarbital and/or potassium bromide to control seizures.

 - Levetiracetam is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 - This drug is not approved for use in animals by the Food and Drug Administration, but it is prescribed legally by veterinarians as an extra-label drug.